 The Group currently operates in ten countries comprising its primary markets of Angola, Malawi and Mozambique as well as its other markets of Cape Verde, Ghana, São Tomé and Príncipe, South Africa, Uganda, Zambia and Zimbabwe.
-Within these markets, the Group has approximately 14,600 employees, of which approximately 1,300 are expatriates and include highly skilled personnel (including the Group's project managers), and approximately 4,500 items of heavy equipment, which substantially reduces the Group's transport costs thereby making it more competitive.
+Within these markets, the Group has approximately 14,500 employees, of which approximately 1,500 are expatriates and include highly skilled personnel (including the Group's project managers), and approximately 4,500 items of heavy equipment, which substantially reduces the Group's transport costs thereby making it more competitive.
 The Company believes that this broad, on-the-ground footprint across Sub-Saharan Africa and the significant resources which the Group has dedicated to the region have been integral to its success in winning competitive tenders for a wide range of projects.
 In particular, the Company believes that these factors have facilitated the Group's expansion by ensuring that the Group has the resources and ability to respond to new opportunities as and when they arise, both in its existing markets and markets in which the Group does not currently operate.

 In addition, the significant local resources the Group has dedicated to the region have enabled it to effectively respond to the logistical challenges of operating in Sub-Saharan Africa.
 For example, in its largest market of Angola, the Group mitigates supply risk associated with operating in this market by maintaining prudent levels of stocks of key raw materials, equipment and components it requires for its operations across the country through a purpose built warehouse (which stocks over 250,000 items) in Viana, near Luanda and a specially designed software programme.
 The Viana facility also services all of the Group's equipment (including all vehicles and machinery) across the country thereby reducing the Group's reliance on third-party dealers and suppliers.
 The Group also has the resources and capability to ensure, to a large degree, the self-reliance of its operations in remote and challenging environments.
-For example, to support its construction of part of the Nacala Corridor railway project from Kachaso on the Malawi-Mozambique border to Nkaya Junction in Balaka District, Malawi, the Group built, within a six month period, precast factories which have the capacity to produce bridge beams, pipe and box culverts and concrete railway sleepers to service all of the Group's requirements for the railway project as well as large stand-alone camps to house and cater for the significant workforce required for the project.
-The Group owns 16 quarries and 19 batching plants.
+For example, to support its construction of part of the Nacala Corridor railway project from Kachaso on the Malawi-Mozambique border to Nkaya Junction in Balaka District, Malawi, the Group built, within a six month period, precast factories which have the capacity to produce bridge beams, pipe and box culverts and concrete railway sleepers to service all of the Group's requirements for the railway project (which logistical sites and facilities will be used by the Group for the purposes of servicing operations in SADC following completion of the Nacala project) as well as large stand-alone camps to house and cater for the significant workforce required for the project.
+The Group has invested approximately €300 million to acquire machinery and equipment in the region.
+In addition, the Group owns 16 quarries and 19 batching plants.
 In Angola, it owns seven plants with an aggregate installed capacity of 1,030 tons per hour, in SADC it owns ten plants with an aggregate installed capacity of 1,750 tons per hour and in West Africa it owns two plants with an aggregate installed capacity of 160 tons per hour.
 The Group intends to replicate its Angola infrastructure, specifically Viana, across its other business segments and will use its precast factories site in Malawi, which has excellent railway connections, as the infrastructure site to service the SADC business segment.